The Mexican gray wolf is a subspecies of the gray wolf, commonly referred to as “el lobo”.

 Mexican gray wolves once ranged widely from central Mexico throughout the southwestern U.S. including Utah, Colorado and Texas.
 Today, they can be found only in southeastern Arizona and southwestern New Mexico.
 Mexican gray wolves are also being reintroduced in Mexico.
 They prefer mountain forests, grasslands and scrublands.

-In 2018 there were 131 individual wolves and 32 packs of two or more animals in the wild in Arizona and New Mexico.
+In 2019 there were 163 individual wolves in 42 packs of two or more animals in the wild in Arizona and New Mexico.

 Mexican gray wolves are very social animals.
 They live in packs, which are complex social structures that include the breeding adult pair (the alpha male and female) and their offspring.
 A hierarchy of dominant and subordinate animals within the pack help it to work as a unit.